Conda for Bioinformatics

 Your First Bioinformatics Package Installation

-Let's install some commonly used bioinformatics tools:
+Let's create an environment and install some commonly used bioinformatics tools into it:

-# Install essential sequence analysis tools
+# Create a dedicated environment with sequence analysis tools

-# Install quality control tools
+# Add quality control tools into the active environment

-conda install -c bioconda fastqc multiqc trimmomatic
+conda install -c conda-forge -c bioconda fastqc multiqc trimmomatic

 # Verify installation